TOI-1173 A $b$: The First Inflated Super-Neptune in a Wide Binary System: Keplerian Fit

 We employed the {\sc allesfitter}\footnote{\href{https://www.allesfitter.com/}{https://www.allesfitter.com/}} software \citep{2021ApJS..254...13G} for a joint transit and radial velocity Keplerian fit of TOI-1173 A $b$ with free parameters including the orbital period ($P$), time of inferior conjunction ($T_0$), Doppler-induced RV semi-amplitude ($K$), the cosine of the orbital inclination ($\cos{i}$), the sum of stellar and companion radii divided by the semi-major axis (($R_p + R_\star) / a$), limb-darkening coefficients $q_1$ and $q_2$ (see \citealt{2013MNRAS.435.2152K} and \citealt{2016MNRAS.457.3573E} for details), plus jitter terms for TESS and both MAROON-X channels.
 Considering also the possibility of another orbiting companion to TOI-1173 A, or that the modulations were in part due to stellar activity, we set uniform priors for the model barycentre motion $\dot\gamma$ and radial velocity intercept $\gamma$.
 These parameters are incorporated into the model in the form $\gamma + \dot\gamma\cdot\left(T - T_{0}\right)$, where $T$ represent the time of the observations.
 Furthermore, we set the orbital eccentricity plus periastron argument coupled as Laplace parameters $\sqrt{e}\cos(\omega)$ and $\sqrt{e}\sin(\omega)$ to avoid Lucy-Sweeney degeneracy \citep{1971AJ.....76..544L}.

 The Markov hyper-parameter space in this Keplerian model was also probed using {\sc DYNESTY} over 500 live points and tolerance of the convergence criterion of $0.01$ (see details in \citealt{2021ApJS..254...13G}).
-The resulting parameters indicate a planet with mass $26.1\pm1.9$ M$_\oplus$ and radius $8.10\pm0.17$ R$_\oplus$ in a nearly circular ($e = 0.032$) orbit around TOI-1173 A every $7.06387$ days (see Table \ref{tab:allesfitter_results} for the full Keplerian parameters).
+The resulting parameters indicate a planet with mass $27.4\pm1.7$ M$_\oplus$, radius $9.19\pm0.18$ R$_\oplus$ and density $0.195_{-0.017}^{+0.018}$ g cm$^{-3}$ in a nearly circular ($e = 0.023$) orbit around TOI-1173 A every $7.06466$ days (see Table \ref{tab:allesfitter_results} for the full Keplerian parameters).
 Figure \ref{fig:planet_phase} presents the best-fit 1-companion joint model for TOI-1173 A $b$.